daywbdb/devops-knowledgebase/README.md

 We maintain current github repo, in hope of:

 1. Standardize routine work with minimum effort and maximum output.
-2. Separate what tasks need intensive communication/prompt response from those tasks don't need.
+2. Separate what tasks need intensive communication/prompt response from those don't
 3. Measure key tasks by statistics and generate visualize  report.
 4. Figure out a way to keep things/tasks in order and properly tracked